 Tool Description Call Graph Analyzes performance by taking samples during an activity in a program.
 Each sample represents a stack.
 The samples are taken at intervals controlled using the toolbar.
 In this scenario, poor performance is rated by the patterns of behavior that repeat the most during the sample time period.
 This figure is used to weight the Call Graph produced.
 Memory Profile Analyzes performance by hooking the memory allocations made by a program.
 In this scenario, poor performance is rated by the activities making the most requests for memory.
 This figure is used to weight the Call Graph produced.
+Stack Profile The Stack Profiler enables you to set a marker in your source code so that whenever execution hits that marker, a full stack trace is captured.
+As the application continues executing and the marked position is accessed from a variety of places within the running executable, a very detailed and useful picture is built up showing hot spots and usage scenarios for a particular point in code.
+The Stack Profile report, like the Memory Profile report, is displayed in 'reverse stack' order.
+This means that the root of the report is always a single node (in this case the marker) and the tree then fans out to show all the various places the marked position has been accessed from.
 Memory Leaks Analyzes memory leaks by hooking the memory operations performed by a program.
 What is produced is a Call Graph presenting the Call Stacks that allocated memory for which a free operation was not detected.